 - Come to lecture!
 I will post my lecture notes, but they are intended as a supplement to what is presented in lecture, not a substitute. - Keep up with the material.
 Review the lecture notes from previous lectures before the next one.
 The structure of this course is a bit of an experiment, and I am relying on all of you to follow its twists and turns.
 I will post the relevant reading assignments in advance; read ahead. - Start the homework problems as early as possible.
-Give yourself some time to think about them, and keep them in mind when you are reading and in lecture. - Go to discussion section!
-It's a great opportunity develop your working knowledge of the subject.
-Shauna is a practicing quantum mechanic and has a great plan for making the sections useful and fun.
-Also, your participation in discussion counts toward your grade. - Ask lots of questions: in lecture, in office hours, in discussion section.
+Give yourself some time to think about them, and keep them in mind when you are reading and in lecture. - Ask lots of questions: in lecture, in office hours.
 The fact that you can ask questions is the point of having classes and not just letting everyone learn on their own.